About

 — Theodore Roosevelt

-Shalin Jyotishi as a plenary panelist for Achieving the Dream's 2023 DREAM Conference in Chicago, IL.
+Achieving the Dream's DREAM Conference in Chicago, IL.

 Shalin Jyotishi and U.S. National Science Foundation Director Sethuraman Panchanathan at New America in Washington, DC on June 6, 2024.